rememberSoftwares/yacana/docs/README.md

 ```
 The above output is part of the Agent's History.
 Without the `use_self_reflection=True` it wouldn't.

-ℹ️ Because this setting helps the LLM end chats by itself it won't have any effects when used with the "end chat" mode `MAX_ITERATIONS_ONLY`.
+ℹ️ Because this setting helps the LLM end chats by itself it won't have any effects when used with the "end chat" mode `MAX_ITERATIONS_ONLY` that simply counts rounds.

 ### Using tools inside GroupSolve